-Fennel seeds help relieving gastro-intestinal issues.
+Fennel seeds help to relieve gastrointestinal issues.
 Fennel oil relieves colic in infants.

 Fennel powder can be used as a poultice for snakebites.

-In case of heat stroke, one can soak handful of fennel in water overnight.
+In the case of heat stroke, one can soak a handful of fennel in water overnight.
 Have the strained water in the morning with a pinch of salt.

-Fennel oils used in massage oil blend helps detoxify body.
-Due to this massage, there are fewer toxins in the body to flare up the conditions like arthritis, immune disorders and allergies.
+Fennel Oil massage: Fennel oils used in massage oil blend helps detoxify the body.
+Due to this massage, there are fewer toxins in the body to flare up the conditions like arthritis, immune disorders, and allergies.